yarisvt/tyk-docs/tyk-docs/content/dashboard-admin-api/users.md

 }
 ```

 > **NOTE**: You can also create a user without an `org_id`.
-This will create a "Super User", that won't be visible in the Users section of the Dashboard, but who can access APIs, etc, for all organisations created within Tyk.
+This will create a "Super User", who has global access to all APIs, Policies, etc, for all organisations created within Tyk.

 #### Sample Response